Suisuroru/Luminol/docs/CONTRIBUTING_EN.md

 and has been divided into two directories for the purpose of modifying different parts of it:

 - `luminol-api` - Modifications to `Folia-API` / `Paper-API` / `Spigot-API` / `Bukkit`.
+- `luminol-server` - Modifications to Minecraft Official Server's source logic.

 The patching system is based on git, and you can learn about it at here: <https://git-scm.com/docs/gittutorial>

 If you have forked the main repository, then you should follow the steps below:

 1. Clone your repository to local
-2. Run Gradle's `applyPatches` task in your IDE or terminal (You can run `./gradlew applyPatches` directly in terminal.)
+2. Run Gradle's `applyAllPatches` task in your IDE or terminal (You can run `./gradlew applyAllPatches` directly in terminal.)
-3. Enter `luminol-api` directory to carry out modifications.
+3. Enter `*-api` and `*-server` directory to carry out modifications.

-BTW, `luminol-api` and are not normal git repositories.
+BTW, `*-api` and `*-server` and are not normal git repositories.

 - Before applying patches, the base will point to unmodified source code.
 - Every commit after the base is a patch.